dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Which 20% of sources are driving 80% of my desired outcomes and happiness?

-Leave People guessing at whether you are working or playing, the rock stars in life are always doing both
+Leave People guessing at whether you are working or playing, the rock stars in life are always doing both.

-Key to having enough time: eliminate TV and meetings
+Key to having enough time: eliminate TV and meetings.

-Productivity = wisdom + action
+> Productivity = wisdom + action

 Hire the right people and get out of their way